secretstartups/handbook/offsite/index.html.md

 Every discussion should start by clarifying "What decision needs to be made from this?"
 All follow up actions need to be captured as to-dos, noted with `TODO Person` in the doc.
-If there is not an exec's name tied to the to-do, it belongs to the CEO Shadows/and or the CoS.
+If there is not an exec's name tied to the to-do, it belongs to the CEO Shadows/and or the CoS to the CEO.
 Before emphasizing follow ups, many conclusions never landed and/or resulted into action.
 Follow ups can take the form of an: